MWAC Staff 2016-2017

 Frank came to the avalanche center after an adventurous and diverse early career supporting his climbing and skiing obsessions by guiding, building things and picking up whatever job would fund another mission (or feed his two kids!)

 Frank put his degree in Geography to use guiding climbs and ski mountaineering trips, or taking personal trips to the Alps, Andes, Patagonia and the western States and has worked for most every guide service in the Mount Washington Valley in the process.
 A summer in the Tetons guiding for Exum Guides broke up the monotony.
 He has an obvious passion for learning and has taken the AMGA Alpine, Ski and Ski Mountaineering guide courses in addition to being a certified Rock Instructor since 1996.
-Working vacations take him west to teach technical rope rescue to US Marine climbing instructors through Peak Rescue Institute as well as short trips to rig adventure elements for The Amazing Race television show.
+Working vacations take him west to teach technical rope rescue to US Marine climbing instructors through Peak Rescue Institute.
 Frank is an Advanced EMT and has had AIARE and AAI Avalanche course 1, 2 and 3 training.
 He also enjoys Striped bass fishing from paddleboards, watching the Patriots dominate the NFL, and taking his avalanche dog, Lily, on long mountain patrols.

 A true New Englander, Helon has never lived west of Jay Peak.
 Realizing the Mount Washington Valley offered the perfect training ground for all expeditions, he moved here in 2008.
 He began his career with the Forest Service in 2014, spending winters as a forecaster for the avalanche center and managing the Androscoggin District Trails in the summer.
 Merging these two programs together, Helon spends much of his time working with several partners to better the skiing potential in the White Mountains Region.
 He is a licensed EMT and lives with his family in North Conway.
 When not gardening and restoring a 19th century farmhouse, he spends his time trying to find the next great birch glade.